John-Gaitho/movie-review-app/README.md

 Access to the internet

 View Live Site
-Visit the deployed application at: React Blog App
+Visit the deployed application at: https://movie-review-app-green.vercel.app/

 The live site allows you to: